MarcoBosc/Pipeline-github-actions-aws-vm/README.md

 # Pipeline using github Actions to provide a AWS VM
-A repository containing a pipeline configuration using GitHub Actions for deploying and managing AWS VM infrastructure.
+A repository containing a simple pipeline configuration using GitHub Actions for deploying and managing AWS VM infrastructure.

 # Pipeline GitHub Actions